onsightit/web-wallet/README.md

 ## Configuring:

-Configure the database connection parameters, localizations and features of Web-Wallet by copying 'settings.json.template' to 'settings.json' and making your changes in 'settings.json'.
+Configure the database connection parameters, localizations and features of YourApp by copying 'settings.json.template' to 'settings.json' and making your changes in 'settings.json'.

-Configure Web-Wallet and daemon for local or non-local operation, or a combination of both.
+Configure YourApp and daemon for local or non-local operation, or a combination of both.
 For instance:

-If the coin daemon is running on the same machine as Web-Wallet, the daemon's config file will be used.
+If the coin daemon is running on the same machine as YourApp, the daemon's config file will be used.
 It can be found at:

  // Mac OS
- '$HOME/Library/Application Support/SpaceCredits/spacecredits.conf'
+ '$HOME/Library/Application Support/YourCoin/yourcoin.conf'

  // Linux
- '$HOME/.spacecredits/spacecredits.conf'
+ '$HOME/.yourcoin/yourcoin.conf'

  // Windows
- '$APPDATA/SpaceCredits/spacecredits.conf'
+ '$APPDATA/YourCoin/yourcoin.conf'

-(Substitute your coin's name for 'SpaceCredits' above.)
+(Substitute your coin's name for 'YourCoin' above.)

 If the daemon is running on another machine, you will need to configure node.js's coin.conf file to match the daemon's config file. coin.conf is found in: lib/coin.conf